enkidevs/curriculum/python-playground-questions/python-playground-core/least-frequent-character/least-frequent-character.md

 If it is, increase the count by 1.
 If it is not, add it to the dictionary with the initial value of 1.

-After the loop is done, add a print statement to output the least occurring value from the dictionary.
+After the loop is made, add a print statement to output the least occurring value from the dictionary.

 Here's one way you can get the least occurring character from a dictionary: